-Haere Mai Taiko Club
+Haere Mai Taiko Club Representative

 I represent Haere Mai Taiko – NZJS’s Japanese drummers.
 Taiko drumming is a quintessentially Japanese art form; as well as being music and dance, it embodies many aspects of Japanese culture.
 We are lucky to be able to learn from some of Japan’s most respected taiko teachers and composers, and we are dedicated to bringing this exciting art to New Zealand.
 As a council member, I aim to help NZJS and Haere Mai Taiko work together in harmony.